imanghafoori1/laravel-widgetize/README.md

 ## :earth_africa: Global Config:
-> You can set the variables in your config file to globally set some configs for you widgets and override them per widget if needed.
+> You can set the variables in "config/widgetize.php" file to globally set some configs for you widgets and override them per widget if needed.
->Read the docblocks in config file for more info.
+>Read the docblocks in __config/widgetize.php__ file for more info.